BUILDING CODES

 There is a transition period to allow industry, municipalities and other authorities the time to prepare for the new code changes.
 For this code transition period, Municipal Affairs has provided additional flexibility and time for when building projects can continue under the 2019 Code prior to the May 1, 2024 implementation date.
 The details of the implementation and transition period can be found here

-The Government of Alberta has released four comparison documents of the changes between the 2019 and 2023 Alberta editions of the National Building Code for Part 3, Part 6, Part 7, and Part 9 buildings.
+The Government of Alberta has released four comparison documents of the changes between the 2019 and 2023 Alberta editions of the National Building Code for Part 3, Part 4, Part 5 Part 6, Part 7, Part 8, Part 9, Part 10, and Part 11 of the building code.
 These documents will assist industry members in identifying the changes in the code requirements to ensure compliance with the 2023 Alberta Building Code.

 Municipal Affairs has provided the following material for educational purposes and does not make or imply any assurance or guarantee of the life expectancy, durability or operating performance of materials, appliances, systems and equipment referred to in the information.